pygfx/rendercanvas/docs/gui.rst

 There is support for PyQt5, PyQt6, PySide2 and PySide6.
 The rendercanvas library detects what library you are using by looking what module has been imported.
-For a toplevel widget, the ``rendercanvas.qt.WgpuCanvas`` class can be imported.
+For a toplevel widget, the ``rendercanvas.qt.RenderCanvas`` class can be imported.
 If you want to embed the canvas as a subwidget, use ``rendercanvas.qt.WgpuWidget`` instead.

 Also see the `Qt triangle example <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_qt.py>`_